Skip to main content

 • Change the values (which currently are 0) by clicking on them.
 Modify them to the following:

-• The matrix properties now shall look like this:
+• The matrix properties now shall look like in the following Figure

 • Now create another mode for the speed_controller: click on the component Speed_controller (1).
 Go to the Modelists tab (2).
 Add a new modelist with: